LINDSAY G CAMP, LMFT

 Teens I work with appreciate my attunement, humor, real-talk, and sensitivity.
 I work intuitively rather than from a script.
 I make mistakes and then repair.

-Parents I work with appreciate my book recommendations, boundaries, and ability to hear and support them as well as their teenager.
+Parents I work with appreciate the use of boundaries, effective communication modeling, and my ability to hear and support them as well as their teenager.
 In family work, we slow things down and learn new ways of communicating and engaging…and we laugh a little.

 My work is rooted in empirically supported methods and theory and supported by creative, heart-led techniques.
-It is common to hear me to say in session, “Hmm would you be willing to try something with me?”
 I view health through a holistic lens and incorporate alternative methods such as art, guided imagery exercises and meditation, somatic practices, breathwork, and movement.
 Often, I supplement my clinical work with encouragement to explore the resources our community is so rich in.

 License No. 202309